This Summit is generously supported by Marshalls plc, enabling these important conversations to take place.

 CLOSING DEBATE: THE PROS AND CONS OF MANDATORY HUMAN RIGHTS DUE DILIGENCE

 Session overview: There is growing momentum among governments worldwide to require companies to undertake human rights due diligence.
-This closing session will present a constructive debate on the arguments for and against moving human rights due diligence from a voluntary exercise to a mandatory requirement.
+This closing session presented a constructive debate on the arguments for and against moving human rights due diligence from a voluntary exercise to a mandatory requirement.

 John Morrison, Chief Executive , IHRB